Learn a technique for sewing a V neck that help create a beautiful, perfectly flat V-neckline.

 Sew your shoulder seams.

 When you open up the neckband, the ends will look like the image below.
 Put the short ends right sides together and stitch with a 1/4 inch seam.
-Clip into that point just like you did for the V of the neckline.
+Pivot the fabric at the point with your needle down.
+Snip into that point with the tip of your scissors just like you did for the V of the neckline.

 Using a pin, poke through the dot on the neckband and the point of the stay stitching on the shirt.
-Use this pin to keep these two points aligned as you pin the rest of the neckband edges into place around the neckline.
+Use this pin to keep these two points aligned as you pin the rest of the neckband edges into place around the inside of the neckline.

 Start stitching at the dot on the V, using a stretch stitch, and sew all around until you get back to the same point.
 Stop and clip threads.